-Tables 1 through 6 list all of the drinking water contaminants that were detected from January 2016 through December 2016, unless otherwise noted.
+Tables 1 through 6 list all of the drinking water contaminants that were detected from January 2017 through December 2017, unless otherwise noted.
 The presence of these contaminants in water does not necessarily indicate that the water poses a health risk.
 The Department requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, may be more than one year old.

 Treatment of surface water sources Turbidity Performance Standard - Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of the surface water filtration system.
 Turbidity of filtered water must: Be less than or equal to < 0.3 NTU in 95% of measurements in a month and < 1 NTU every 4 hours.
-Treatment Technique for Conventional Treatment Central Cost Water Authority Treatment Technique for State Water Conventional Treatment Lopez WTP Lowest monthly percentage of samples that met Turbidity Performance Standard 1.
-100% 100% Highest single turbidity measurement during the year.
-0.11 NTU 0.235 NTU The number of violations of any surface water treatment requirement.
-0 0
+Treatment Technique for State Water Conventional Treatment Lopez WTP Lowest monthly percentage of samples that met Turbidity Performance Standard 1.
+100% Highest single turbidity measurement during the year.
+0.066 NTU The number of violations of any surface water treatment requirement.
+0